 - Free 30-day trial.
 You get a whole month of alerts with no obligation.
-Create another alert for yourself to cancel on time to keep from getting charged if you decide not to continue with the membership.
+Create another alert to cancel on time to avoid getting charged if you decide not to continue with the membership.

 - Money-back guarantee.
-If you don’t like what you’re getting for alerts or you’re unhappy with anything else, you can be refunded your $25 if you cancel within 6 months.
+If you don’t like what you’re getting for alerts or are unhappy with anything else, you can be refunded your $25 if you cancel within six months.

 - You are shown deals from your airport and airports near you…or almost near you.

 - There is no free-forever membership or free newsletter.

 - You can only receive alerts via email.
 If you’re a texting-only person, this may turn you off.